How to Show, Not Tell – 7 Creative Writing Dos and Don’ts

 • Telling: David picked up the bottle.

 • Showing: David finished up Tuesday night soccer training by taking his muddy spikes off, wiping them down and popping them in his duffel.
 Coincidentally, he had caught the spiky end of Coach’s mood and was forced to jog an extra two miles of punishment laps.
-Even splashing his face with the water from his gatorade bottle wasn’t making his cheeks any less red.
+Even splashing his face with the water from his Gatorade bottle wasn’t making his cheeks any less red.

 See how the description uses different senses to paint a vivid picture of how a character does the simplest action in your mind?
 This is what you will need to do to show, not tell!